-Most lenders use your gross income before any deductions including pre-tax deductions such as 401(k) contributions or health insurance fees to determine what size mortgage you qualify for.
-For example, if your annual gross income is $50,000 but your taxable income on your W-2 is only $45,000 due to pre-tax deductions, lenders typically use the higher $50,000 gross income figure to calculate the mortgage you can afford.
+Lenders use your gross income before any deductions, including pre-tax deductions such as retirement account or health insurance contributions, to determine what size mortgage you qualify for.
+For example, if your annual gross income is $50,000 but your taxable income on your W-2 is only $45,000 due to pre-tax contributions, lenders typically use the higher $50,000 gross income figure to calculate the mortgage you can afford.

 The reason most mortgage lenders use the pre-deduction gross income figure is because many of the pre-tax contributions you make are elective, which means that you could stop making them if you need money to pay your mortgage.
 For example, if you are in a financial pinch, you could pause contributions to your retirement account and use that extra income to help pay your mortgage.